• Skip to primary navigation

 • Toasted sesame oil

-• Hoisin sauce: This is a thick, richly flavorful sauce that is sweet and salty.
+• Hoisin sauce: This is a thick, richly flavorful sauce that's sweet and salty.
 The main ingredient is usually fermented soybean paste along with other flavors and spices.
-Most of the time I use "San-J" brand gluten-free hoisin sauce.
+Be sure to seek out a gluten-free version if needed.
+(Most of the time I use "San-J" brand gluten-free hoisin sauce.)

 • Tamari: Or you can substitute soy sauce, but I use tamari for gluten-free.
 Be sure to use low sodium if desired.
 Coconut aminos could also work.